aws-samples/amazon-redshift-infrastructure-automation/README.md

 		}
 		```

-* [OPTIONAL] If using SCT, create a key pair that can be accessed (see [the documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) on how to create a new one)
+* [OPTIONAL] If using SCT or JMeter, create a key pair that can be accessed (see [the documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) on how to create a new one)
 * [OPTIONAL] If using an external database, open source firewalls/ security groups to allow for traffic from AWS

 If these are complete, continue to [deployment steps](#deployment-steps).
 If you come across errors, please refer to the [troubleshooting](#troubleshooting) section -- if the error isn't addressed there, please submit the feedback using the [Issues](https://github.com/aws-samples/amazon-redshift-infrastructure-automation/issues) tab of this repo.